Writer Profile

 Kotomi Ozawa

-I first experienced Padel when a tennis senior invited me while I was in university.
+I first experienced padel when a tennis senior invited me during my university years.
 That encounter changed my life significantly.
-In Spain, where Padel is popular, it is the second most popular sport after soccer, with over 30 million players worldwide.
-The court is about half the size of a tennis court, and the depth of the sport—using a 360-degree three-dimensional space surrounded by glass with diverse tactics—is unforgettable once experienced.
+In Spain, where padel is thriving, it is the second most popular sport after soccer, with over 30 million players worldwide.
+The court is about half the size of a tennis court and surrounded by glass.
+The depth of the sport, which uses a 360-degree three-dimensional space and diverse tactics, is unforgettable once experienced.
 Since it is a doubles sport, communication with your partner is key.
-Because players are close to each other and strategy is not determined solely by speed or power, people of all ages and genders can enjoy it.
+Because the physical distance between players is close and strategy is not determined solely by speed or power, it can be enjoyed by men and women of all ages.

-I started training seriously around the age of 21.
-It took two to three hours round-trip to get to the court, and I spent my travel time studying; it feels nostalgic, like my high school days.
-Although my practice time was limited, fortunately, my competitive results improved steadily, and I became the youngest player to win the national championship.
-The experience of visiting Spain to train with the mindset of "Let's go beyond Japan to the home of Padel!" further deepened my skill level and perspective on the sport.
-In Spain, it was common to see children gathering to socialize after school or people playing Padel while enjoying cafes and bars.
-I was captivated by this social sport that anyone can enjoy and interact through, and I began to feel strongly that "I wish I had discovered it sooner.
-I want to spread Padel in Japan and see it develop into a sport enjoyed by everyone from children to adults."
-At the same time, as a player, I aimed to be the first from Asia to participate in the highest-level international tournaments and reach the Top 50.
+I started training seriously when I was 21.
+It took two to three hours round-trip to get to the court, and I spent my travel time studying; it felt nostalgic, like my high school days.
+Although practice time was limited, fortunately, my competitive results improved steadily, and I became the youngest person to win the national championship in Japan.
+My experience visiting and training in Spain with the mindset of "Let's go beyond Japan to the home of padel!" further deepened my competitive level and perspective on the sport.
+In Spain, it was normal to see children gathering to socialize after school or people playing padel while enjoying cafes and bars.
+I was captivated by this social sport that anyone can enjoy and interact through, and I began to feel strongly that "I wish I had encountered this sooner.
+I want to spread padel in Japan and develop it into a sport that everyone from children to adults can enjoy."
+At the same time, as a player, I aimed to become the first from Asia to participate in the highest-level international tournaments and break into the top 50.
 In 2024, I decided to become the first Asian woman to compete as a professional player.

-For six months last year, I was based in Europe and trained alongside professionals.
-Days were filled with work, practice, and tours in a foreign country with a different language and culture.
+For six months last year, I was based in Europe and worked hard training with professionals.
+My days consisted of work, practice, and expeditions in a foreign country with a different language and culture.
 I also faced the difficulty of managing my livelihood in a foreign land while living as an athlete in a minor sport.
-At the time, there was no precedent for an Asian woman competing in international tournaments, so I was often met with curiosity—"From Asia?"—and it was not easy to enter a high-level competitive environment or blend into the local community.
-However, gaining match experience in the sport's heartland and having my abilities recognized by top-ranked players and coaches brought me joy and a renewed sense of the excitement of taking on the world.
-As a player, I want to continue challenging myself to break through barriers that no one from Asia has yet overcome.
-Through my connection with the world, I hope to engage in promotional activities that foster international exchange—combining "sports" that everyone can enjoy with health and global cultures—and expand a warm circle of community.
+At that time, there was no precedent for an Asian woman challenging international tournaments, so I was often looked at with curiosity—people wondering, "From Asia?"—and it was not easy to enter a high-level competitive environment or blend into the local circles.
+However, gaining match experience in the heart of the sport and having my skills recognized by top-ranked players and coaches brought me great joy and reaffirmed the excitement of taking on the world.
+As a player, I want to continue challenging myself to break through barriers that no one from Asia has yet achieved.
+Through global connections, I want to work on promotional activities that combine "sports" that everyone can enjoy with health and international exchange involving world cultures, expanding a warm circle of community.